very-good-science/data-hazards/site/contents/data-hazards.md

 - __Examples__ to clarify what the hazard covers.
 - __Safety Precautions__ - things that we would want to see done **before** the research is deployed.

-They are designed to help us think about the different types of hazards
+They are designed to help us think about the different types of hazards.

+We also collect a series of resources and tools (scroll down) to help apply the safety precautions to your project.

 ````{panels}
 :container: container-fluid